DIY Summer Learning Workbooks

 (this post contains affiliate links)

-I can be a jealous mom sometimes.
-I like to see the sparkle in my kids’ eyes when they figure something out.
-Teaching my kids and seeing them ‘get it’ is one of my favorite things, and I don’t think it’s fair that their teachers see all those ‘aha’ moments that I miss!
-So, I teach them as much as I can during the summer!
+I love to see the sparkle in my kids’ eyes when they figure something out for the first time.
+Teaching my kids and seeing them ‘get it’ is one of my favorite things.
+I get a little jealous that their teachers see all those ‘aha’ moments all year long!
+Seeing them find joy in learning is a large reason why I teach them as much as I can during the summer!

 We get workbooks similar to these.